suvarna28/pwa-text-editor/README.md

 ## Features

 * The features are same as explained in the description, please refer above.
+In addition, as explained in the description, this application can be downloaded and used offline without internet connection, your changes will be synced once you have the internet connection.

-## Installation
+## Installation and Technologies Used

-N/A
+* VS Code
+* Git
+* Nodejs
+* Express
+* Heroku: For deployment only

 ## Screenshot